fsuim/Telemetry_Platform_Testbed/EXPERIMENTS.md

 # Experiment protocol: reconnect-only versus replay-assisted recovery

 This document describes the current reproducible experiment for the telemetry platform.
-It replaces the previous generic degraded-communication protocol and keeps the repository reusable for future studies.

 The goal is to measure interface-level telemetry continuity during a planned gateway-to-UI WebSocket disconnection and to compare two post-disconnection recovery modes: